cyber-defence-campus/morion/README.md

 ```shell
 git clone https://github.com/pdamian/morion.git && cd morion/
 ```
-2. Optional (but recommended):
+2. Use a Python virtual enviroment (optional, but recommended):
-- Update GDB's Python paths with the ones from the local Python installation
+   - GDB uses the system-installed Python interpreter and the corresponding site-packages, even when using a Python virtual environment.
+In order to fix that, add the following to your `.gdbinit` file:
 ```shell
 cat << EOF >> ~/.gdbinit